Auror007/Auror007.github.io/_site/content/blog1.md

 <br>
 <br>
-Lets try wilcards.Some WAF may not filter such wildcards.
+Let's try wilcards.Some WAF may not filter such wildcards.
 So, my payload was /bi?/ca?+/et?/passw?
 <br>
 #### Request: